logicallysynced/Chromatics/README.md

 ##Known Issues

 * Device selection only partially implemented.
-* An issue in which plugin may cause ACT to crash if plugin is removed and re-added to ACT without restarting ACT in-between.
+* An issue in which Chromatics may cause ACT to crash if the plugin is removed and re-added to ACT without restarting ACT in-between.
 * Untested on Logitech RGB devices.